m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

         _ = logSomethingElse()
       } yield(ret)

-Still not the nicest function in the world, but we've got rid of the pyramid.
+Still not the nicest function in the world, but it's a definite improvement.